-- 1. Add filters to a page as described in #unique_348. - 2.
+- 1. Add filters to a page as described in How to Automatically Add Filters to a Page Using the Quick Filter Button on page 286. - 2.
 Click the Preview button.

 The preview mode is activated, allowing you to interact with content and filters.